-Figure B-6 shows the results of a wavenumber analysis for the Livingston data when the time series are filtered to a lower frequency range, 100-150 mHz.
-This is below the peak frequency analyzed above, so the amplitudes of the wavenumber results are smaller, but similar results are still found.
-The azimuths are consistently in the north-northeast direction, and the wavenumbers cluster near 0.05-0.07 cycles/km.
+Figure 13 shows the results of a wavenumber analysis for the Livingston data when the time series are filtered to a lower frequency range, 100-150 mHz.
+This is below the peak frequency analyzed above, so the amplitudes of the wavenumber results are lower, but similar results are still found.
+The azimuths are consistently in the north-northwest direction, and the wavenumbers cluster near 0.05-0.07 cycles/km.
 This again implies propagation velocities near 2 km/s.
-The concentrations near 135 and 270 degrees are suppressed indicating that these azimuth concentrations are artifacts of the beam-pattern of the tripartite array geometry.

 The wavenumber results at Livingston are considerably different from the model of propagating plane waves with velocities above 3 km/s from source regions in oceans or seas.
 If propagation velocities are instead actually as low as 1 km/s, the wavenumber results could possibly admit nearly 360 degree phase differences between the two Ends, and intermediate (180 degree) phase differences at the Corner, with propagation from an azimuth of approximately 120 degrees.
 The azimuth of 120 degrees would appear to be consistent with sources in the Gulf of Mexico, but the propagation velocity required is considered unrealistically low.
-As noted previously, if the relative phase of the noise is completely random, a concentration of azimuths that bisect the two arms (in the north-northeast or south-southwest) directions could occur when the wavenumber estimate is limited to a small value (maximizing the velocity).
-The azimuth distribution determined for the Livingston data is consistent with one of these two directions, but the stronger concentration of azimuth estimates from north-northeast directions suggests that the unequal array aperture is not controlling the result.
+As noted previously, If the relative phase of the noise is completely random, a concentration of azimuths that bisect the two arms (in the north-northeast or south-southwest) directions could occur when the wavenumber estimate is limited to a small value (maximizing the velocity).
+The azimuth distribution determined for the Livingston data is consistent with one of these two directions, but the stronger concentration of azimuth estimates from north-northeast directions suggests that the unequal array aperture is not completely controlling the result.